 A Database is a logically ordered collection of structured data kept electronically in a computer system.
 A Database Management System (DBMS) is a set of applications that allow users to access databases, alter data, report on data, and visualize data.
 It also aids in the control of database access.

-You need to have a consolidated place to see all data to get an idea of where the business is going.
+You need a consolidated place to see all data to get an idea of where the business is going.
 This data-driven approach is needed to make well-informed decisions rather than just making guesses.
 Some of the frequently used databases are mentioned below:

 1. Relational Database